h5law/h5law.github.io/content/posts/a-year-in-pokt.md

 more access to those services.

-I am leading the work on integrating `Compute Units` into Shannon, this is one of the main reasons I made the [SMST][mstdocs] as we can attach a `weight` or `sum` to each relay/response a supplier inserts into their tree and easily get an accounting for how much work they did.
+I am leading the work on integrating `Compute Units` into Shannon, this is one of the main reasons I made the Sparse Merkle Sum Trie (SMST) as we can attach a `weight` or `sum` to each relay & response pair a supplier inserts into their trie and easily get an accounting for how much work they did.

 It is super exciting to be working on getting this feature into the protocol, with out-of-the-box ideas instead of the typical verbose approach one would